SoftwareAG/sag-unattended-installations/03.test/APIGateway/1015/ApiGw-1015-default-test-1/README.md

 - Local docker and docker compose
 - GitHub project cloned locally
-- The following Software AG assets (cannot be downloaded publicly)
+- The following Software AG assets (can be downloaded publicly)
   - installer binary for Linux 64 bit
   - update manager bootstrap for Linux 64 bit
+- The following Software AG assets (cannot be downloaded publicly)
   - product image containing the products in the template
   - product fix image containing the latest relevant fixes
   - license for API Gateway